 Social Media Guidelines

-The University at Albany is using social media to make meaningful connections around the globe.
-Social media platforms, including Facebook, Twitter, LinkedIn, Instagram, YouTube and Pinterest make the excellent academic programs, achievements and initiatives taking place at the University even more accessible.
+The University at Albany is using social media to make meaningful connections.
+Social media platforms, including Facebook, Twitter, LinkedIn, Instagram and YouTube make the excellent academic programs, achievements and initiatives taking place at the University even more accessible.

 It is important for the University community to be aware of social media because these social technologies can help create and nurture relationships, share information, advance knowledge, raise awareness, build support, participate in important conversations and collaborate on new ideas.